-Create an Arterials, Highways and Freeways System that improves mobility for all modes of travel.
+Create an AHF System that improves mobility for all modes of travel.

-- 15. Prioritize funds for projects that improve Routes of Regional Significance.
+1. Prioritize funds for projects that improve Routes of Regional Significance.
 This goal has seen Significant Progress.
-STA funding choices have been focused on RORS, but STA staff reports and recommendations do not routinely identify to the TAC and Board whether or not a roadway is an RORS. - Special emphasis should be given to roadways that support regionally important economic centers and goods movement.
-Preliminary Proposal Formal identification of a goods movement (aka freight) network is a relatively new task, both at a local and a regional level.
+STA funding choices have been focused on RORS, but STA staff reports and recommendations do not routinely identify to the TAC and Board whether or not a roadway is a RORS.

+- Special emphasis should be given to roadways that support regionally important economic centers and goods movement.
+Preliminary Proposal - Formal identification of a goods movement (aka freight) network is a relatively new task, both at a local and a regional level.
 However, the National Freight Strategic Plan was recently completed and does include I-80 on the National Highway Freight Network.
 Additionally, the California Freight Mobility Plan was adopted in December 2014.
 I-80 and State Route 12 corridors are on the State freight network.
-In addition, MTC has recently completed a regional goods movement plan, and this complements goods movement investments efforts at the state and national level.
-STA has significantly invested in goods movement infrastructure in the past, notably the I-80 Eastbound truck scales in Cordelia and the first construction Package of I-80/I680/SR 12 Interchange.
-As the routes of regional significance definition has been expanded to include roadways serving major economic centers in Solano County, this will increase the ability of STA to make future investment decisions in projects that support goods movement.
+In addition, MTC has recently completed a regional goods movement plan in early 2016, and this complements goods movement investment efforts at the state and national level.
+STA has significantly invested in goods movement infrastructure in the past, notably the I-80 Eastbound truck scales in Cordelia and the first construction Package of the I-80/I-680/SR 12 Interchange.
+As the routes of regional significance definition has been expanded to include roadways serving major economic centers in Solano County, this will increase the ability of STA to make future investment decisions on projects that support goods movement.
 STA will use information from these plans to help further identify and seek funding for goods movement facilities.
-It should be noted that goods movement also includes rail and ship born traffic, and not just vehicles on roadways.

-- 16. Freeways support development and operation of a comprehensive Express/HOV network on I-80 and I-680.
-Preliminary Proposal.
-A HOV lane extends for 8.7 miles in each direction on I-80 (Red Top Road to Air Base Pkwy), and design funds have been allocated to convert the existing HOV lanes to Express lanes and extend them past I-505.
+It should be noted that goods movement also includes air, rail and shipborne traffic, and not just vehicles on roadways. - 2.
+Freeways support development and operation of a comprehensive Managed Lanes network on I-80 and I-680. - Preliminary Proposal.
+An HOV lane extends for 8.7 miles in each direction on I-80 (Red Top Road to Air Base Pkwy), and design is 100% complete on a project to convert the existing HOV lanes to Express lanes and extend them past I-505.
 In addition, the Express Lane connector ramps in the I-80/I-680/SR-12 Interchange complex and the actual construction of Express Lanes is proposed for regional funding in Plan Bay Area.
-The remaining portions of the network are from Vacaville to the Yolo County line, through the City of Vallejo, and along the length of I-680 in Solano County.
-MTC has indicated that the project will be included in Plan Bay Area, but currently no additional funding for project implementation has been approved. - 17.
+The remaining portions of the network are from Vacaville to the Yolo County line, through the City of Vallejo, and along the length of I-680 in Solano County. - 3.
 Seek consistent width to avoid congestion caused by reduction in number of lanes.
 Preliminary Proposal.
-This goal is a direct response to comments received during the public outreach performed by STA in May October of 2015 and to observations included in the Arterials, Highways and Freeways State of the System report.
+This goal is a direct response to comments received during the public outreach performed by STA in May October of 2015 and to observations included in the AHF State of the System report.
 Most of the significant areas of recurring delay on the interstate freeway and the state highway system are found where the number of lanes is reduced.
 One major drop lane location is along Eastbound I-80 at Air Base Pkwy.
-This drop lane will be removed one the I-80 Express Lanes are constructed past I-505.
-This project will reduce the congestion caused by the drop lanes at this location. - 18.
-Implement Complete Streets appropriate to the context of the roadway.
-This goal has seen Significant Progress in terms of Policy.
-Most Solano jurisdictions have complete streets Incorporated into their General Plan, Zoning Ordinance, or have a resolution committing to complete streets implementation.
-This means new development proposals have the opportunity to fully incorporate complete streets standards.
-However, No jurisdiction in Solano County has chosen to adopt a Complete Streets Plan that designates specific streets that will require which facilities in order to implement the ideals of complete streets.
-Implementing this goal will be an on-going activity for the County.
+This drop lane will be removed once the I-80 Express Lanes are constructed past I-505.
+This project will reduce the congestion caused by the drop lanes at this location.